-On her new release Baby, We All Know, Miss Tess continues to explore her own personal crossroads of American roots music.
+On her newest release Baby, We All Know, Miss Tess continues to explore her own personal crossroads of American roots music.
 This full-length release features eleven finely crafted and well-sung original songs.
-Heightened by Tess’ prowess on her Weymann archtop guitar, she is accompanied by her top-notch band, The Talkbacks, featuring guitar ace and co-conspirator Thomas Bryan Eaton.
+Heightened by Tess’ prowess on her Weymann archtop guitar, she is accompanied by top-notch musicians, featuring her touring guitar player ace and co-conspirator Thomas Bryan Eaton.
 The songs were further enlivened with piano, organ, pedal steel, and fiddle in the studio.

 Tess says “I consider this my best yet collection of original music.
 In writing these tunes I stepped out of myself and into many different characters, based on real life and my imagination, and pulled sounds and stories from my musical fantasy land.
 Baby, we all know their secrets and on goings, in a world of mischief and fun.”
 These songs were penned at Tess’s yearly writing retreat in New Hampshire, and at her home in Nashville.
 Yet time and place don’t bear much relevance here; the subjects she speaks through live in the streets of New Orleans, in the backwoods hollers of Tennessee, on a train heading to Mexico, and under the sheets.